chanchann/blog/README.md

 ## Hosting with GitHub Pages

-If you’re *hosting your blog with GitHub Pages* you’ll have to consider this:
+If you're *hosting your blog with GitHub Pages* you'll have to consider this:

 :warning: As stated in the official [Jekyll documentation](https://jekyllrb.com/docs/themes/#installing-a-theme):

-> If you’re publishing your Jekyll site on [GitHub Pages](https://pages.github.com/), note that GitHub Pages supports only some gem-based themes.
-See [Supported Themes](https://pages.github.com/themes/) in GitHub’s documentation to see which themes are supported.
+> If you're publishing your Jekyll site on [GitHub Pages](https://pages.github.com/), note that GitHub Pages supports only some gem-based themes.
+See [Supported Themes](https://pages.github.com/themes/) in GitHub's documentation to see which themes are supported.

 Therefore, this theme, as well as many others, can not be installed in the same way as the ones officially supported by GitHub Pages (e.g. Cayman, Minima), a bit more effort has to be put on.